Introduction

 120V operation instead of 110V without over running the valve heaters.

 The final thing to do was check the heater voltages.
 These were running a bit high, and doing some calculations revealed that the line cord resistor value (425 ohms) was suited for 110V mains.
-All my stepdown transformers provide closer to 120V (this is now the official U.S. mains voltage anyway), so I simply added a 56R 5W resistor in series to bring the voltage down slightly.
+All my stepdown transformers provide closer to 120V (this has been the official U.S. mains voltage for many years anyway), so I simply added a 56R 5W resistor in series to bring the voltage down slightly.

 Regarding earlier notes comparing the different